mattermost/docs/source/deploy/mobile-testing-notifications.rst

 Then use the following instructions to confirm push notifications are working properly.

-1. Sign in to your mobile app with an account on your Mattermost Server, which we’ll refer to as “Account A”.
+1. Log in to your mobile app with an account on your Mattermost Server, which we’ll refer to as “Account A”.

 2. (iOS) When the app asks whether you wish to receive notifications, **confirm you want to receive notifications**.